Florida’s Dangerous Instrumentality Doctrine

 Attorneys Jon Alper and Gideon Alper

-Statutory Liability Caps for Vehicle Owners
+What Are the Statutory Liability Caps for Vehicle Owners?

 The second circumstance involves the minor consent statute.
 A parent or guardian who signs the driver’s license application for a minor under 18 becomes jointly and severally liable for the minor’s negligent driving without any cap.

-Exceptions to the Doctrine
+What Are the Exceptions to the Doctrine?

-Several recognized exceptions limit the doctrine’s reach.
+Several recognized exceptions limit the dangerous instrumentality doctrine’s reach.
 A stolen vehicle does not trigger owner liability because the thief did not have the owner’s permission.
 The shop rule shields the owner when a vehicle is in the custody of a repair shop, service station, or valet, because control has shifted to the bailee.
 The Graves Amendment (49 U.S.C. § 30106) preempts the doctrine for rental and leasing companies, preventing vicarious liability based solely on ownership when the company is in the business of renting or leasing vehicles.

 The bare naked title exception applies when a vehicle has been sold but the title has not yet been transferred.
 If the seller had no reasonable opportunity to transfer title and the buyer had exclusive beneficial ownership at the time of the accident, the seller is not liable despite remaining on the title.

-Asset Protection Implications for Vehicle Owners
+What Are the Asset Protection Implications for Vehicle Owners?

 The dangerous instrumentality doctrine creates personal liability for vehicle owners who may have had no involvement in the accident.
 A parent whose adult child causes a serious accident while driving the parent’s car faces a potential claim against personal assets if the claim exceeds insurance limits.
 A business owner whose employee causes an accident in a company vehicle faces both vicarious liability under the doctrine and potential respondeat superior liability.